Our Disclosure

 XCG is a Blackrock iShares growth ETF that focuses on medium and large-cap Canadian companies that are expected to have outsized growth in the future.

-The largest holdings in XCG are Canadian National Railway, Canadian Pacific Railway, and Brookfield Asset Management, which account for 28% of the allocations in the fund.
+The largest holdings in XCG are Canadian National Railway, Canadian Pacific Kansas City Railway, and Shopify, which account for 25% of the fund’s allocations.

 Here are other attractive iShares ETFs.